duyhlzu/Flash-Back-Memory/README.md

 # When the Past Matters: FlashBack Memory for Precipitation Nowcasting.

-Official repository for When the Past Matters: FlashBack Memory for Precipitation Nowcasting.
+Official repository for: When the Past Matters: FlashBack Memory for Precipitation Nowcasting.
+The code will be released soon.